-During July 2020 the real estate market in Clarendon Hills consisted of 98.4% Traditional homes sales.
-That is a decrease over June 2020 of 0.59999999999999% and a decrease over July 2019 of 0.8%.
+During September 2023 the real estate market in Clarendon Hills consisted of 100% Traditional homes sales.
+That is inline with August 2023 and an increase over September 2022 of 1.9%.
 Increases in the percentage of Traditional home sales are good sign for the market.
 Higher percentages of Traditional home sales allow the home prices in the market to rise, whereas, higher percentages of Short Sales and Foreclosures drag the market prices down.
 The more foreclosures and short sales that are on the market, the lower the overall market prices will be, even for traditional homes.

 Are home values in Clarendon Hills, IL going up or down and by how much?